14/11/2024

 Since 1 April 2017, the introduction of the corporate interest restriction was key.
 It follows OECD’s advice, setting tough rules on how much interest is deductible.
 Since 1 April 2020, the UK also capped losses that can be set against gains at 50%.
 These rules add layers to M&A tax planning.

-Control transfer implications
+control transfer implications

 Company law is central when we talk about control changes in M&A. It makes sure deals are legal and follow the rules.
 Shareholder agreements are also essential.
 They outline what is expected and protect all involved.
 Contracts are closely examined for control change clauses, showing the need for careful planning.